 How to create a winning flexible working policy for your business

-Forward thinking leaders and organisations are quickly realising that they need to rethink their stance on flexible working.
-This includes challenging their understanding of what flexible working actually means to create something unique and helpful for both their business and employees.
+Forward thinking leaders and organisations know that flexible working has changed.
+They have had to rethink what it means to be flexible in order to create something unique and helpful to both their business and employees.

 To help you start thinking about this and create a winning flexible working policy which works for your business, I’ll be covering: